Swelling of the fluid-filled sac (bursa) at the back of the heel bone under the Achilles tendon (bursitis)

 Wear night splints.

-Your doctor may recommend other treatments, depending on the cause of your heel pain.
+Your health care provider may recommend other treatments, depending on the cause of your heel pain.

 When to Contact a Medical Professional